Still beavering away today at building up a stockpile of local landscapes to display at…

 Still quite hot today but after Tuesday’s painting got a lot of praise on LinkedIn, I wanted to keep going, so today I’ve been sweating it out over a soft pastel painting of a scene in Queendown Warren.

 This one feels like a big success.
 My landscapes seem more popular than my portraits for whatever reason and this is one of my better landscapes.
 Anyone who doesn’t understand why I wanted warm colours (yellows, oranges, pinks, purples, reds) to do with my sky colours and greenery should look hard at this one.
 A green’s not a natural green without those warm colours mixed in.
-This one’s up for sale, with the price to be found here.
+This one will be going back up for sale at some point but is temporarily off the market,

 Leave a Reply